jerrinot/questdb_ext_tutorial/readme.md

 Pop in at the [QuestDB Slack](https://questdb.io/slack) if you have any questions!

 ## Going Deeper
-This tutorials shows how to create a simple pure function: It makes a string column from a single row to integer.
+This tutorials shows how to create a simple pure function: It maps a string column from a single row to integer.

 The next step could be a custom aggregation/GroupBy function: A function which receives data from multiple rows and produces a single value.
 This is a bit more involved, but it's a good way to learn more about QuestDB internals.